HKUST-3DV/DIM-SLAM/README.md

 [paper](https://openreview.net/pdf?id=QUK1ExlbbA), [openreview](https://openreview.net/forum?id=QUK1ExlbbA), [Project](https://poptree.github.io/DIM-SLAM/)

-The core part of sfm is released.
-The whole framework will be made public soom.
+You can find the whole system implementation in "system" branch.
+This version of system is implemented by Xunzhi ZHENG@HKUST.

 # Implementation Detail
+You can find the whole system implementation in "system" branch.
+This version of system is implemented by Xunzhi ZHENG@HKUST.

-To ensure reproducibility, we have re-implemented the core part of the code based on the details provided in our paper.
+On this branch, we have re-implemented the core part of the code based on the details provided in our paper.
 Most of the code is derived from NICE-SLAM.
 In the current version, DIM-SLAM includes the initialization part mentioned in the paper, and you can easily extend it to the whole sequence by adding the keyframe graph management mechanism yourself.

-We are planning to release the complete code for DIM-SLAM soon.
  We would like to thank NICE-SLAM for providing the code for visualization.
+We would like to thank Xunzhi ZHENG for providing the implementation of the system.

 # Bugs

-**2023.4.2 update:** We have temporarily solved the bug by adding a weight term, which has improved the convergence speed (~300 iters).
-However, this weight term was removed in our original implementation.
-I am still working to identify the source of the misalignment.

 The Depth and Pose at 700 iteration should be like the figures below: